 - 1 tbsp ground cinnamon

-Cook each side of the crepe for 30 seconds before loosening up the edges with a spatula, then tip the pan to slide the crepe out of the pan and onto a waiting spatula.
+- Cook one side of the crepe for 30 seconds before loosening up the edges with a spatula, then tip the pan to slide the crepe out of the pan and onto a waiting spatula.
 Gently flip the crepe back into the pan, with the uncooked side facing down.
-Cook for 30 seconds then remove.
+Cook for another 15 to 30 seconds then remove.

-Spread 1/2 a tablespoon of the salted butter over each warm crepe.
-Sprinkle a pinch of the cinnamon-sugar over each crepe.
+- Spread 1/2 a tablespoon of the salted butter over each warm crepe.
+Sprinkle some sugar over each crepe followed by a pinch of ground cinnamon.
 Roll or fold the crepes, then drizzle melted chocolate over each.